JoeLollo21/WikiFreaks/protocol-report/data-conversion.md

 </ul>

 # Documentation:
-A [data dictionary]() was created to help end-users understand what each of the data points, and their sources, are.
+A [data dictionary](https://github.com/JoeLollo21/WikiFreaks/blob/main/sample-data/Sample-Data-Dictionary.csv) was created to help end-users understand what each of the data points, and their sources, are.
+Submitters would ideally create one of these, or another form of documentation, to assist users.